Chief Instructor & Owner

 Also in August 2013 he became a Protect Self Defence accredited trainer, the course was conducted in Auckland by Protects director and chief instructor Phil Thompson.

 During August 2014, Charlie became a certified Level Four (as of 2018 he's now graded to Level 7) Unarmed Combatives Instructor with Hock Hochheim's CQC system, plus a Level Three PAC (Pacific Archipelago Combatives) Instructor and a Level Three FFC (Freelancer Filipino Combatives Instructor).
 The grading and certification was conducted in Auckland by one of the worlds leading CQC instructors; Hock Hochheim.

 Charlie has also completed Krav Maga Knife Workshops: achieving Levels 1, 2 and 3.

 At the beginning of 2019, Charlie and his team of instructors started developing their Street Smart syllabus to cater specifically for the blind and partially sighted.
-Working with the Blind Foundation in Auckland, the Street Smart programme as far as we know is a first for New Zealand and Australia.
+Working with the Blind Foundation in Auckland, the Street Smart programme as far as we know is a first for New Zealand.

 Women's Street Smart Instructor